Tuesday, July 26th, 2022 • 9am-5pm

 Here are some tips to make your experience more pleasant:

 - Begin at any of the featured attractions listed.
 If one is too busy, start at another.

-- At the first home you visit, you will receive an Event Booklet and a wrist band that will be used as admission to the remaining Homes and Art Gallery.
+- At the first home you visit, you will receive an Event Booklet and a wrist band that will be used as admission to the remaining homes on the walk.